 What are the Benefits of Natural Gas Vehicles?

 NGVs are some of the cleanest vehicles on the road.
-The newest NGVs emit zero or near-zero NOx emissions and significantly reduce greenhouse gas emissions when compared to gasoline or diesel engines.
-NGVs are an available alternative to conventional engines an pratical means to reduce emissions from the transportation sector, particularly from heavy-use applications.
+The newest NGVs emit zero or near-zero NOx emissions and significantly reduce greenhouse gas (GHG) emissions when compared to gasoline or diesel engines.
+NGVs are an available alternative to conventional engines and a practical means to reduce emissions from the transportation sector, particularly from heavy-use applications.
 NGVs have helped bring localities into compliance with federal ambient air quality standards and other state and local pollution laws and regulations.
 NGVs also provide acute emissions reductions benefits – switching from a diesel to natural gas school bus, garbage truck, or other municipal vehicle can significantly reduce harmful tailpipe emissions and ensure that localities have cleaner air.

 Further advancing the environmental benefits of NGVs is the ongoing development of renewable natural gas (RNG).
 RNG is methane extracted from the decomposition of biodegradable sources, such as from landfills and agriculture waste.
 RNG is collected from the breakdown of organic materials, treated and cleaned, and redistributed as pipeline-grade methane.
 Often, RNG is used for transportation purposes.
 The RNG process ultimately takes methane out of the air.
 Thus, a waste collection company or agency that installs an RNG plant for its collections could actually have negative net greenhouse gas emissions.